cadenmcmann/StackWise/api-documentation.md

 - 401 if credentials invalid

 #### POST /auth/apple
-Verifies an Apple identity token; upserts a user and returns a JWT.
+Validates an Apple `identityToken` using Apple's JWKS, links it to an existing user (by `apple_sub` or email), creates a user if needed, and returns a StackWise JWT.

 Request
 ```http